collabnix/terraform/beginners/gcp/vpc/README.md

 ## Create a Google compute instance in GCP

-In this particular track, we are going to build a google compute instance using terrform.
+In this particular track, we are going to build a google cloud vpc using terrform.
-We will be binding an instance with a static compute address and we'll also see how we can attach service account/ scope on a virtual machine.
-We will also install a nginx server on our instance and we'll also allow traffic at Port 80 using http-server tags.
+We will be binding an instance of VPC with a subnet and firewall rules.

-Add the necessary values of the variables in terraform.tfvars file
+Add the necessary values of the variables in terraform.tfvars file or pass them as variables if you are using it as a module

 ```
+vpc_name="<vpc-name>"
+subnet_name="<subnet-name>"
 gcp_project_id="<project-id>"
-gcp_project_location="<region>"
-gcp_compute_zone="<zone>"
-machine_type="<machine-type>"
+gcp_project_location="gcp-region"
+ip_cidr_range="10.1.0.0/24"
+ingress_ports=[80, 22, 8080]
 ```

 ### Terraform Init